encse/wildcat/README.md

 ![ClubCascade](/videos/mp4/clubcascade.mp4)

-# <a name="/en/clubdoubles.html"></a>Club Doubles
+# <a name="/en/clubdoubles"></a>Club Doubles

 ![ClubDoubles](/videos/mp4/clubdoubles.mp4)

-Once you've learned the [Cascade](clubcascade.html) with clubs, you can learn to throw doubles.
-This is what it looks like when every throw is a double, but you'll want to start by just throwing one double out of a regular [Cascade](clubcascade.html) and work up to all doubles.
+Once you've learned the [Cascade](clubcascade) with clubs, you can learn to throw doubles.
+This is what it looks like when every throw is a double, but you'll want to start by just throwing one double out of a regular [Cascade](clubcascade) and work up to all doubles.

-# <a name="/en/clubhalfshower.html"></a>Club
+# <a name="/en/clubhalfshower"></a>Club

 ![ClubHalfShower](/videos/mp4/clubhalfshower.mp4)

-Before learning to do a Half Shower, you should learn to throw one club [Over the Top](cluboverthetop.html).
+Before learning to do a Half Shower, you should learn to throw one club [Over the Top](cluboverthetop).
 Once you've got that mastered, then just throw every club over the top continuously.
 When I throw the club over the top, I let the club slide through my hand until I'm holding onto the knob and throw it from there.

-# <a name="/en/cluboverthetop.html"></a>Club Over the Top
+# <a name="/en/cluboverthetop"></a>Club Over the Top

 ![ClubOverTheTop](/videos/mp4/cluboverthetop.mp4)

 Just throw a club over the top, catch it on the other side, and continue juggling.

-# <a name="/en/clubreversespin.html"></a>Club Reverse Spin
+# <a name="/en/clubreversespin"></a>Club Reverse Spin

 ![ClubReverseSpin](/videos/mp4/clubbackflip.mp4)

-Instead of spinning a club the [Regular Way](clubcascade.html), you can spin it backwards.
+Instead of spinning a club the [Regular Way](clubcascade), you can spin it backwards.
 When you throw it, lift up on the handle.

 ![ClubReverseSpinSide](/videos/mp4/clubbackflip-side.mp4)

-# <a name="/en/clubunderbothlegs.html"></a>Club Under Both Legs
+# <a name="/en/clubunderbothlegs"></a>Club Under Both Legs

 ![ClubUnderBothLegs](/videos/mp4/clubunderbothlegs.mp4)

-If you can throw one club [Under the Leg](clubundertheleg.html), this is the next logical step!
+If you can throw one club [Under the Leg](clubundertheleg), this is the next logical step!

-# <a name="/en/clubundertheleg.html"></a>Club Under The Leg
+# <a name="/en/clubundertheleg"></a>Club Under The Leg

 ![ClubUnderTheLeg](/videos/mp4/clubunderleg.mp4)

-Throwing a club under your leg is just as easy as throwing a ball [Under the Leg](undertheleg.html).
+Throwing a club under your leg is just as easy as throwing a ball [Under the Leg](undertheleg).
 As soon as you catch the club that you're going to throw under your leg, start moving for your leg right away.
 Don't wait until it's time to throw and then reach for your leg.
 If you have trouble reaching under your leg, you may want to let the club slide through your hand so that you're holding it by the knob.
 This will give you a little more reach.

-# <a name="/en/crossedarmreversecascade.html"></a>Crossed Arm Reverse Cascade
+# <a name="/en/crossedarmreversecascade"></a>Crossed Arm Reverse Cascade

 ![CrossedArmReverseCascade](/videos/mp4/crossedreversecascade.mp4)

-This is the same as the [Reverse Cascade](reversecascade.html), but your arms are crossed.
+This is the same as the [Reverse Cascade](reversecascade), but your arms are crossed.

-# <a name="/en/doubleyo-yo.html"></a>Double Yo-Yo
+# <a name="/en/doubleyo-yo"></a>Double Yo-Yo

 ![DoubleYo-Yo](/videos/mp4/doubleyoyo.mp4)

-Do a [Yo-Yo](yo-yo.html), then continue then pretend the two yo-yo balls are connected with a string as you carry the two balls underneath and do a [Yo-Yo](yo-yo.html) on the other side.
+Do a [Yo-Yo](yo-yo), then continue then pretend the two yo-yo balls are connected with a string as you carry the two balls underneath and do a [Yo-Yo](yo-yo) on the other side.

-# <a name="/en/dropbox.html"></a>Drop Box
+# <a name="/en/dropbox"></a>Drop Box

 ![DropBox](/videos/mp4/dropbox.mp4)

-This is a variation of the [Box](box.html).
+This is a variation of the [Box](box).
 The ball that normally travels back and forth along the bottom goes over the ball on one side instead of under it.

-# <a name="/en/factory.html"></a>Factory
+# <a name="/en/factory"></a>Factory

 ![Factory](/videos/mp4/factory.mp4)

 This is also known as "The Machine".
-Do [Fake One-up Two-up](fakeone-uptwo-up.html).
+Do [Fake One-up Two-up](fakeone-uptwo-up).
 When the carrying hand gets to the top, move it straight across the top of the other two balls.
 Let go of the ball you've been carrying.
-Now quickly [Claw](clawing.html) one of the other two balls.
+Now quickly [Claw](clawing) one of the other two balls.
 Carry the ball you just clawed to the top and do it all over again, and again, and again . . .

-# <a name="/en/fakemess.html"></a>Fake Mess
+# <a name="/en/fakemess"></a>Fake Mess

 ![FakeMess](/videos/mp4/fakemess.mp4)

-Believe it or not, this is very closely related to the trick called [Right Middle Left](rightmiddleleft.html).
-Do [Right Middle Left](rightmiddleleft.html) and notice that one hand is just sitting there doing nothing at times during the trick.
+Believe it or not, this is very closely related to the trick called [Right Middle Left](rightmiddleleft).
+Do [Right Middle Left](rightmiddleleft) and notice that one hand is just sitting there doing nothing at times during the trick.
 All you do is carry that ball under your other arm (don't let go!) and then carry it back in time for its next throw.
 Do that every time.
-Make the pattern sway back and forth a little to make it look more like [Mill's Mess](millsmess.html).
+Make the pattern sway back and forth a little to make it look more like [Mill's Mess](millsmess).

-# <a name="/en/fakeone-uptwo-up.html"></a>Fake One-up Two-up
+# <a name="/en/fakeone-uptwo-up"></a>Fake One-up Two-up

 ![FakeOne-upTwo-up](/videos/mp4/fakeoneuptwoup.mp4)

-Fake [One-up Two-up](one-uptwo-up.html) by doing [Two in One Hand - Columns](twoinonehand-columns.html) while the other hand just carries the third ball up and down following the outside ball.
+Fake [One-up Two-up](one-uptwo-up) by doing [Two in One Hand - Columns](twoinonehand-columns) while the other hand just carries the third ball up and down following the outside ball.

-# <a name="/en/falseshower.html"></a>False Shower
+# <a name="/en/falseshower"></a>False Shower

 ![FalseShower](/videos/mp4/falseshower.mp4)

 This pattern is also called the Spiral or Windmill.
-To learn the False Shower, throw [One Over the Top](overthetop.html) and one
- [Under the Arm](underthearm.html) at the same time.
+To learn the False Shower, throw [One Over the Top](overthetop) and one [Under the Arm](underthearm) at the same time.
 Work on making all the throws and carries follow a circular pattern.

-# <a name="/en/falseshoweryo-yo.html"></a>False Shower Yo-Yo
+# <a name="/en/falseshoweryo-yo"></a>False Shower Yo-Yo

 ![FalseShowerYo-Yo](/videos/mp4/falseshoweryoyo.mp4)

 I don't know what the name of this pattern is, but it's one of my favorites.
-It's the same as the [False Shower](falseshower.html) except that one hand is turned over, raised, and follows the ball under it like the [Yo-Yo](yo-yo.html) pattern.
+It's the same as the [False Shower](falseshower) except that one hand is turned over, raised, and follows the ball under it like the [Yo-Yo](yo-yo) pattern.

-# <a name="/en/fiveballcascade.html"></a>Five Ball Cascade
+# <a name="/en/fiveballcascade"></a>Five Ball Cascade

 ![FiveBallCascade](/videos/mp4/fiveballcascade.mp4)

-Before trying this, you should know how to do a three ball [Flash](flash.html).
-You may also want to learn how to juggle [Four Balls](fourballasynchronousfountain.html) before learning five.
+Before trying this, you should know how to do a three ball [Flash](flash).
+You may also want to learn how to juggle [Four Balls](fourballasynchronousfountain) before learning five.
 The patterns for four and five are completely different, but just getting used to having more balls in the air might be a good idea.
-As the name implies, the Five Ball Cascade is the exact same pattern as the three ball [Cascade](cascade.html), only with two extra balls.
-The first three throws of a five ball cascade are the same as a three ball [Flash](flash.html).
+As the name implies, the Five Ball Cascade is the exact same pattern as the three ball [Cascade](cascade), only with two extra balls.
+The first three throws of a five ball cascade are the same as a three ball [Flash](flash).
 Once you throw those three balls up, it's just a matter of replacing them with the two balls in your hands as they come down.
 I know that's easier said than done.

 Here are a few tips:
 - Use beanbags.
 You'll spend less time chasing balls rolling or bouncing.
-- Keep practicing the three ball [Flash](flash.html).
+- Keep practicing the three ball [Flash](flash).
 - Some people watch the top of the two peaks the balls make, some watch the intersection of the paths just before the peaks.
 In any case, you should be looking up.
 I look up before I make my first throw.
 - It is slower and more relaxed than it looks when someone else is doing it.
 I think I was rushing it when I first started.
 I was also too tense.
 Relax.
 - Try not to move your elbows too much.
 They should be near your sides, not flailing all over the place.